 The course offers the individual a hands-on opportunity to develop and explore the knowledge, skills and qualities needed to effectively collaborate across borders.

-Knowledge - the candidate
+Knowledge - upon successful completion the student will

 - Understand relevant theories, models, frameworks, and topics in international business at a basic level, including their main limitations/critiques

 - Understand how the covered topics relate to opportunities and challenges for organizations operating on the international arena

 Skills - upon successful completion the student can

 - Apply the covered theories, models, frameworks, and topics to analyses of real business cases

 - Effectively and independently communicate and discuss the results of the analyses, orally and in writing